 Also, I think those advice will only confuse us further as we grapple with a newborn and breastfeeding.
 The internet already has tonnes of information to confuse us.
 I know older folks tend to dissuade breastfeeding and give some rather obsolete advice like giving newborn water.
-Afterall their experience was from thirty years ago, either they had forgotten what they know or certain things have become outdated.
+After all their experience was from thirty years ago.
+They have either forgotten what they knew or certain things have become outdated.

 Of course, a supportive husband (confinement daddy) made DIY confinement much easier.
 With confinement tingkat meals, I only had to latch on demand and rest, while my husband bathed and changed diapers for the baby.

 Like I said, nanny or not, the first month is a dark period for many new mothers, or at least those mothers I know.
-Other than the incessant cries of a newborn, there are many other stuff the mother had to go through.
-From my experience, there was the pain and itch.
-At the vagina area from the episiotomy and the breast and nipple (milk blister!) from breastfeeding.
+Other than the incessant cries of a newborn, the mother had to go through many other stuff.
+From my experience, there was the pain and itch — at the v-area from the episiotomy and the breast and nipple (milk blister!) from breastfeeding.
 And I simply cannot forget the pain from the breast massage to clear engorged ducts!
 To think the massage lady told me of other mothers who went through worse because of their engorgement.

 I was also feeling uncomfortable (浑身不自在) from the buckets of sweat, bleeding (lochia) and the tight binder for my bulging post-pregnancy stomach.
 No matter how mentally prepared I was, I was still surprised and upset over that bulge – it really looks as if I was still four months pregnant.